These Social Media Features Make It Easier to Defend Against Hateful Comments and Encourage Kindness

 With the rise of social media came the rise of trolls, obvs.
-And no matter how many times people scoff, clap back, and put haters in their rightful place, people are still going to do it.
-As T-Swift would say, "Haters gonna hate."
-(Example A: All these celebs that gave the middle finger to body-shamers.)
+And no matter how many times people scoff, clap back, and put haters in their rightful place, trolls are still going to do it.
+As T. Swift would say, "Haters gonna hate."
+(Check out all these celebs who gave the middle finger to body-shamers.)

-If you're an avid social media consumer (or creator) you might know that the YouTube comment section can be particularly vicious.
-Thankfully, YouTube is continually trying to battle against that.
-They already rolled out blacklist words and phrases (where comments with certain words or phrases are held for your review and approval before being published) and allow you to block users who continually lash out.
-And their latest beta feature uses an algorithm to detect particularly inappropriate or offensive comments and holds them before you make the final decision whether to approve, hide, or report them.
+If you're an avid social media consumer or creator, you might know that the YouTube comment section can be particularly vicious.
+They already rolled out blacklist words and phrases (where comments with certain words or phrases are held for your review and approval before being published) and allow you to block users who lash out.
+And their latest beta feature uses an algorithm to detect particularly inappropriate or offensive comments and hold them before you make the final decision whether to approve, hide, or report them.

 The sad part, though?
-You will never be able to stop terrible people from saying terrible things on the Internet.
-It's hard to believe that the same place that gives us goats doing yoga and hilarious workout GIFs is the same place where people comment things like "f*ck me," "spank," and "rape," on a fitness YouTube channel-but that's the way of the Internet.
-In fact, those are actual phrases that powerlifter Meg Gallagher, aka @megsquats, has needed to blacklist from her own YouTube channel (and those phrases aren't even the worst of it).
+You will never be able to stop terrible people from saying terrible things on the internet.
+It's hard to believe that the same place that gives us goats doing yoga and hilarious workout GIFs is the same place where people comment things like "f*ck me," "spank," and "rape" on a fitness YouTube channel-but that's the way of the internet.
+In fact, those are actual phrases that powerlifter Meg Gallagher (@megsquats) has needed to blacklist from her own YouTube channel (and those phrases aren't even the worst of it).
 Luckily, these new tools are helping people like Gallagher who create meaningful content keep the focus on their message.

 "I allow people to comment on my lifting form, drug accusations, program philosophy, or my body when they come from an inquisitive or conversational place," she says.
 "If you bring your idea or thought to the table, it deserves to be there.
 It's okay to disagree with me.
 I wouldn't allow someone in my gym who was blatantly and verbally racist, sexist, or hateful, so I don't allow them in my comments section either."
 Preach, girl.